 The instructors at EHMS are are Kristian Ruokonen, Kalle Kylmänen, Christoffer Warelius, Mats Bergström, Eetu Röpelinen, Miro Lahtela, Markus Koivisto and Jaakko Viitanen.

 Events & beginner’s courses

-EHMS organizes four annual events: Helsinki Longsword Open that is part of the Nordic Historical Fencing League, Helsinki Bolognese Open, the annual club competition and Summer camp.
+EHMS organizes three annual events: Helsinki Longsword Open that is part of the Nordic Historical Fencing League, Helsinki Bolognese Open and an annual club competition.

 Board of Directors

 EHMS’s board of directors is elected each year at the annual meeting.
 The current chairman of the board is Christoffer Warelius.
-Other members of the board are Venla Kupiainen, Eliisa Kuusama and Nadia Partala.
+Other members of the board are Venla Kupiainen, Simo-Pekka Leppänen, Zoë Chandler and Nadia Partala.